 Pinnacle is structured as a Registered Investment Advisor (“RIA”), and according to publicly available information through the SEC, is licensed to sell securities in Kansas, Missouri, Colorado, and Louisiana.
 Pinnacle’s CEO and founder, Mr. Matthew Lynn Walker, CRD.
 No. 153896, also serves as Pinnacle’s Chief Compliance Officer.
 Upon information and belief, a number of Kansas City area investors may have been steered into 1GC Notes upon the recommendation of Mr. Walker and certain of his employees at Pinnacle.

 Investors who invested in any 1st Global Capital “memorandums of indebtedness” or Notes, or direct merchant cash advances upon the recommendation of a financial advisor, may have viable legal claims if the brokerage firm or Registered Investment Advisor (“RIA”) failed to perform adequate due diligence before recommending the investment.

 Investors who wish to discuss a possible claim concerning 1st Global investments may contact Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or email@example.com for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).